 TETHYS was represented by Lorenza Panunzi, which over the course of the three days collected impressions, observations and comparisons with sector operators, returning the image of a well-attended fair and growing compared to last year.

-In this context Agrivoltaics has confirmed itself as one of the most present topics in the debate among planners, developers and energy operators.
-At the same time it has clearly emerged a phase of strong regulatory uncertainty, which accompanies the growth of the sector.
+In this context agrivoltaics has confirmed itself as one of the most present topics in the debate between planners, developers, and energy operators.
+At the same time, it became clear a phase of strong regulatory uncertainty, which accompanies the growth of the sector.

 A growing sector, but with still uncertain contours